 The Group's credit risks are spread both geographically as well as across customers.
 Whilst the majority of customers have good credit ratings, where this is not the case other measures are used to mitigate credit risks, for example risk monitoring services and credit insurance.
+Additionally, the Group, through its subsidiary Tata Consumer Products GB Limited, has entered into a limited recourse receivable discounting arrangement with HSBC Bank PLC wherein the bank will have no recourse to the company for an eligible buyer, provided no repayment event has occurred in relation to that receivable.
 The Group recognised no significant credit losses during the financial year.

-As discussed in the financial risk section of note 3, the top 5 customer receivables account for 32.8% of the trade receivables balance.
+As discussed in the financial risk section of note 3, the top 5 customer receivables account for 29.2% (2022: 32.8%) of the trade receivables balance.